 - Anti-Defamation League: Religious Accommodation in the Workplace (PDF)

-An individual who believes his or her religious beliefs and/ or practices are not being accommodated or who has experienced discrimination or harassment on the basis of religion may file a complaint with the Office of Equal Opportunity, the U.S. Department of Education, Office for Civil Rights, or the U.S. Equal Employment Opportunity Commission.
+An individual who believes their religious beliefs and/ or practices are not being accommodated or who has experienced discrimination or harassment on the basis of religion may file a complaint with the Office of Equal Opportunity, the U.S. Department of Education, Office for Civil Rights, or the U.S. Equal Employment Opportunity Commission.